ironsheep/PNut-TS/BUILD-RUN.md

 | Command | Description
 | --- | --- |
 | start | compile and run pnut-ts.js
+| build | lighter-weight build
-| test | run all the tests
+| test | run the regression tests to ensure all the files still build and the results are correct as compared against the golden files

  These commands are run with `npm run {command}`.

 | Command | Description
 | --- | --- |
-| compile | compile all the typescript source in project
+| build | compile all the typescript source in project
 | watch | watch for typescript files and recompile when any change
-| prettier-format | reformat all the typescript source in project
-We will keep this list up-to-date as more commands are added.
+| prettier-format | reformat all the typescript source in project<br>We will keep this list up-to-date as more commands are added.
+| build-dist | build the distribution packages

 ### Internal Commands